Pezebuike/Azure-Traffic-Manager/AZTM.md

 **Azure Load Balancer**- It manages load within	Region and recommended traffic is non-HTTP(S)

+# Azure Traffic Manager Profiles

+Azure Traffic Manager is a DNS-based traffic load balancer.
+This service allows you to distribute traffic to your public facing applications across the global Azure regions.
+Traffic Manager also provides your public endpoints with high availability and quick responsiveness.

+Traffic Manager uses DNS to direct the client requests to the appropriate service endpoint based on a traffic-routing method.
+Traffic manager also provides health monitoring for every endpoint.
+The endpoint can be any Internet-facing service hosted inside or outside of Azure.

+**Note**

+Azure provides a suite of fully managed load-balancing solutions for your scenarios.

+If you want to load balance between your servers in a region at the application layer, review Application Gateway.

+If you need to optimize global routing of your web traffic and optimize top-tier end-user performance and reliability through quick global failover, see Front Door.

+To do network layer load balancing, review Load Balancer.

+Your end-to-end scenarios may benefit from combining these solutions as needed.

+## Advantages of Azure Traffic Manager

+1) Increase application availability
+2)
+3) Improve application performance
+4)
+5) Service maintenance without downtime
+6)
+7) Combine hybrid applications

 # Decision tree for load balancing in Azure

 ![image](https://user-images.githubusercontent.com/72698112/160631701-d940c044-9129-4762-a7d5-9cb825bf6d7c.png)

 # Quick Exercise on Azure Traffic Manager
+**Note:** I am using Web applications to show sample Demo on how traffic manager works

 1)Create Azure Linux VM (I have used Rocky Linux 8.5) , say Server1